awsdocs/aws-codebuild-user-guide/doc_source/build-caching.md

 ## Amazon S3 caching<a name="caching-s3"></a>

  Amazon S3 caching stores the cache in an Amazon S3 bucket that is available across multiple build hosts\.
-This is a good option for small intermediate build artifacts that are more expensive to build than to download\.
+This is a good option for small and intermediate sized build artifacts that are more expensive to build than to download\.
 This is not the best option for large build artifacts because they can take a long time to transfer over your network, which can affect build performance\.
 It also is not the best option if you use Docker layers\.

 ## Local caching<a name="caching-local"></a>